Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

 \subsection{Spontaneous along-strike rupture arrest}

 Our preferred model successfully reproduces the spontaneous along-strike rupture arrest of the Tohoku-Oki earthquake by incorporating data-informed stress heterogeneity rather than prescribing ad hoc frictional or structural barriers.
 In linear elastic fracture mechanics, dynamic rupture arrest occurs where available strain energy becomes insufficient to exceed local fracture energy, halting further rupture propagation \cite{Ke2018Rupture, Barras2023How}.
-In our simulation, rupture arrest results from strain energy depletion, as evidenced by a reduction in breakdown energy near the fault areas where rupture terminates (Extended Fig.~\ref{FigE6:Breakdownenergy}, Methods Sec.~``\nameref{Breakdown work density}'').
+In our simulation, rupture arrest results from strain energy depletion, as evidenced by a reduction in breakdown energy near the fault areas where rupture terminates (Fig.~\ref{Fig7:Breakdownenergy}, Methods Sec.~``\nameref{Breakdown work density}'').
 During the later stages of rupture (70--120~s), bilateral rupture pulses propagate into regions with lower relative prestress levels ($R$) (Fig.~\ref{Fig1:Initial_conditions}~d), progressively decreasing in slip rate amplitude, rupture speed, and pulse width (Fig.~\ref{Fig2:preferred_overview}d,e).

 An exception occurs in the shallow northern slab section, where rupture arrest is delayed.
-Here, a localized region of elevated relative prestress, situated northeast and updip of the hypocenter (Fig~\ref{Fig1:Initial_conditions}d), generates a high slip rate rupture pulse propagating toward the northern shallow margin (Fig.~\ref{Fig3:reactivation}a).
-This interaction facilitates extended shallow rupture in the northern slab region, producing uplift patterns consistent with those derived from tsunami waveform inversions (Extended Fig.~\ref{FigE5:disp_field}, e.g., \cite{Satake2013Time}).
+Here, a localized region of elevated relative prestress, located at the northeast and updip of the hypocenter (Fig~\ref{Fig1:Initial_conditions}d), generates a high slip rate rupture pulse propagating toward the northern shallow margin (Fig.~\ref{Fig3:reactivation}a).
+This interaction facilitates extended shallow rupture in the northern slab region, producing uplift patterns consistent with those derived from tsunami waveform inversions (Supplementary Fig.~\ref{FigE5:disp_field}, e.g., \cite{Satake2013Time}).

-In contrast, alternative simulations that use solely depth-dependent prestress conditions informed by regional principal stress orientations without stress heterogeneities fail to spontaneously arrest rupture (Fig~\ref{Fig1:Initial_conditions}b, \cite{Heidbach2018World}).
-Under comparable average prestress levels, these laterally homogeneous prestress models result in rupture of the entire megathrust, yielding an unrealistic moment magnitude of $M_W 9.61$ and a too prolonged rupture duration of 220~s (Extended Figure~\ref{FigE7:Compare_arrest}).
+In contrast, alternative simulations that use solely depth-dependent prestress conditions informed by regional principal stress orientations without stress heterogeneities fail to spontaneously arrest rupture (Fig.~\ref{Fig1:Initial_conditions}b, \cite{Heidbach2018World}).
+Under comparable average prestress levels, these laterally homogeneous prestress models result in rupture of the entire megathrust, yielding an unrealistic moment magnitude of $M_W 9.61$ and a prolonged rupture duration of 220~s (Supplementary Fig.~\ref{FigE7:Compare_arrest}).